radandreicristian/radandreicristian/README.md

 👋 Hi, I’m Andrei-Cristian Rad!

-I’m a versatile machine learning engineer, researcher and consultant.
+I’m an ML engineer, researcher and consultant.

 My expertise is mainly in NLP and MLOps.
 I am also comofrtable with graph NNs and computer vision.